Code-Institute-Submissions/Lukyhet-Project_three_AprResub/README.md

 This app was made as the third milestone project to achieve the Diploma in Software Development at the Code Institute.

-The purpose of this project is the application of a survey that gathers information and gives results obtained through 10 questions about skincare preferences and habits.
-The main goal is to build an app/back end site that responds to the users actions, allowing the user to analize the data and use it for their comercial or research goals.
+The purpose of this project is the automation of a survey that gathers information and gives results obtained from the 10 answers to the same number of questions about skincare preferences and habits.
+The main goal is to build a back end site using python that responds to the users actions, allowing the user to analize the data and use it for their comercial or research goals.

 ## UX